CodeCs1/TerminalOS_L/README.md

 # TerminalOS_L (Terminal OS Linux reborn)
-This project is used to restore the old TerminalOS Project which broken for some reason (I think it's caused by Cosmos C# Kernel itself).
+This project is used to restore the old TerminalOS Project with some new features and fixes.

-If you want to see it, check here: [Old project github link](https://github.com/CodeCs1/TerminalOS-v1-C-)
+If you want to see the old one, check it here: [Old project github link](https://github.com/CodeCs1/TerminalOS-v1-C-)

 > [!NOTE]
 > This should be worked on all PC platform[^1]